The Mary Fairfax family papers and Louis R. Stockstill papers

 In her letter from April 10 1865, Mary Fairfax describes the public celebration in the streets of Washington DC following the retreat of the Confederate army from Richmond Va. on April 2, 1865.
 Her description includes Black and White celebrants on Pennsylvania Avenue.
 This celebration included flying flags, cannon’s being fired, and bands playing.

 In her letter from May 29 1862, Mary Fairfax described Black people being admitted to the grounds of the US Capitol beyond those who served as the nurses of White children.
 Fairfax identified the previous winter as the time when this inclusion began, describing when Hessian officers escorted Black women to hear the debates and those Black women sitting in the galleries of Congress.
-Also in this letter, Fairfax described at length and with vivid detail a lecture presented by John S. Rock.
+Also in this letter, Fairfax described at length and with detail a lecture presented by John S. Rock.
 A lecture supposed to have taken place at the Smithsonian Institution as part of the abolitionist lectures series.
 The lecture took place at the Fifteenth-street Presbyterian Church and was described in the Washington Evening Star on May 24 1862.
 The article includes numerous quotes from Dr. Rock’s lecture.
 There are several brief online biographies of Dr. Rock, but none mention this lecture.
-The Article “The Smithsonian Abolition Lecture Controversy: The Clash of AntiSlavery Politics with American Science In Wartime Washington” by Michael F. Conlin does not mention John Rock, but provides historical background about the lecture series.
+The article “The Smithsonian Abolition Lecture Controversy: The Clash of AntiSlavery Politics with American Science In Wartime Washington” by Michael F. Conlin does not mention John Rock, but provides historical background about the lecture series.
 Conlin, Michael F. (Civil War History 46, no. 4 (2000): 301-323. doi:10.1353/cwh.2000.0002).
 John S. Rock (1825–1866) born to free Black parents had numerous careers including as a grammar school teacher, a dentist, a doctor, and a lawyer.
 Considered during his life as a gifted orator, Dr. Rock lectured on behalf of the abolitionist cause, voting rights for free Black people, and the newly formed Republican Party.
-Throughout the Civil War Rock he worked tirelessly as an advocate for the abolition of slavery.
+Throughout the Civil War, Rock worked tirelessly as an advocate for the abolition of slavery.
 He died of tuberculosis in December 1866.
 The Library of Congress The Civil War in America Biography of John S. Rock

 - Majority of material found within 1861-1969